summerginger/Cryptocurrencies/README.md

 ##Summary

-This analysis allows for the classification of cryptocurrency data so that investment institution can determine how they want their currencies to perform.
+This analysis allows for the classification of cryptocurrency data so that financial institution can determine how they want their currencies to perform.